Table of Contents

 - The Inversion table reduces many other illnesses that might affect you as a result of the spine getting curved than are normal.
 The process assists in avoiding associated ailments like scoliosis.

 - Additionally, therapists and chiropractors suggest inversion therapy to treat sciatica.
 This is pain that occurs in the legs or hips as a result of strained nerves, especially in the lower part of your spine.
 Thanks to the inversion tables, they work effectively to bring about spinal traction through inversion therapy.

-- Sometimes therapists use inversion table to treat lordosis.
+- Sometimes therapists use the inversion table to treat lordosis.
 This is a condition where the spine takes a curve that is completely opposite that its normal.

 - It helps in bringing about less pain on your hips through muscle relaxation around hips and body.